stakater/stakater-docs/docs/content/sre/alerting/workload-application-alerts.md

             insecureSkipVerify: true
 ```

-With this configuration all predefined rules and any new rule which you define should land in the configured slack channel.
+With this configuration all predefined rules and any new rule which you define should land in the configured Slack channel.

 **Note:**
 AlertmanagerConfig will add a match with your namespace name by default, which will look like this: